 - Subsidized vanpool fares

-Why are other UW Tacoma parking lots and garage permit parking only?
+Why are certain lots permit parking only?

 To ensure UW Tacoma parking facilities are used for university use during peak times, Transportation Services implemented permit parking only.
 This creates an avenue that Transportation Services can manage parking capacity instead of letting parking filling up without permit holders having a place to park.
 To purchase permit you must be affiliated with the university.
 If the parking lots and garage wasn't permit parking only it would fill up with daily parkers from the adjacent construction project or events nearby.